 With Western dating rituals being what they are, it’s almost a miracle anyone ends up with anyone.
 According to one expert, the overwhelming number of life partners to choose from contributes to the fact that more than 50 percent of the world continues to follow the tradition of arranged marriage: putting the onus on the parents of a marriage-age child to find a suitable match for them.

 Enter “Meet the Patels.”
-A look at modern love through the lens of a first-generation Indian-American with traditional parents, the documentary, premiering on “Independent Lens” on Dec.
-26, is as educational as it is heart-warming and relatable.
+A look at modern love through the lens of a first-generation Indian-American with traditional parents, the documentary premiered on “Independent Lens” in 2016 and is as educational as it is heart-warming and relatable.
 After a failed relationship with a white American woman, our hero, Ravi Patel, agrees to go on a series of dates with Indian women chosen by his endearing parents.
 Part rom-com, part family ethnography, part brother-sister buddy film (Patel’s also-single older sister, Geeta, shot, directed and produced it), the movie begs the question: Were our parents right about everything after all?

-If you binged Aziz Ansari’s popular Netflix series “Master of None” last year, you’ll probably recognize Patel: he played Ansari’s friend, also named Ravi.
+If you binged Aziz Ansari’s popular Netflix series “Master of None,” you’ll probably recognize Patel: he played Ansari’s friend, also named Ravi.
 In “Master of None,” the two actors attempt to navigate film and TV auditions in an industry that tries to pigeonhole them into stereotypical roles.

 And just like “Master of None” offered a fictional portrait of a young Indian-American man navigating the dating world, “Meet the Patels” opens up some very real and very personal conversations on culture, shifting traditions and love—both romantic and familial—for all to see.
 For any single person who’s ever felt pressure from their parents to get on with it already, this one’s for you.
 (In the words of Mr. Patel the senior, “Staying single is the biggest loser you can be.”
 Yikes.)